benneberg/graphql-llms/README.md

 - Select cards to feed directly as context into the assistant.

 ### AI Chat Assistant
-- Uses your Groq API key for fast LLM interactions.
+- Uses your AzureAi API key for fast LLM interactions.
 - Configure model, temperature, max tokens, and system prompt.
 - Streams responses in real time.
 - Includes context injection based on selected knowledge cards.